-The Company will adopt the new standard in fiscal 2019.
-The Company formed a project team to review the current accounting policies and practices and assess the effect of the standard on the consolidated financial statements.
-The team is evaluating the impact of the standard, including optional practical expedients that may be elected upon adoption, and is progressing with the implementation plan.
-The implementation plan includes identifying the lease population, updating and assessing the lease administration software, and identifying changes to processes and controls.
-The adoption of ASU 2016-02 will have a material impact on the Company's consolidated financial position as the Company will have approximately 1,200 leased locations at the time of adoption, including the corporate office, stores, and distribution centers, however, the Company is not able to quantify the difference at this time.
+The adoption of ASU 2016-02 will have a material impact on the Company's consolidated financial position as there will be approximately 1,200 leased locations at the time of adoption, including the corporate office, stores, and distribution centers, however, the Company is not able to quantify the difference at this time.
 The Company does not believe adoption of this standard will have a material impact on the Company's consolidated results of operations or cash flows.